 We procure a variety of goods, services and works from suppliers throughout the UK.
 Procurement is an essential function within any business, but it can only be as good as its network of suppliers.
-Our suppliers are a key component in assisting the Trust in achieving its mission.
+Our suppliers are a key component in helping us achieve our mission.

-These pages provide you with details about our Procurement Team, how they operate and the opportunities for working with the Trust.
+These pages provide you with details about our procurement team, how they operate and opportunities for working with us.

 To ensure segregation of powers, procurement authority is delegated by the directorate to the group procurement manager via the finance director.
 The group procurement manager who reports to the head of shared services, in turn, delegates certain responsibilities to the procurement team and other members of our shared services team.

 The proposed five strategic procurement objectives are to: